alxwolf/ubios-cert/README.md

 ## Selecting the default CA

-`acme.sh` can access different CAs, at time of writing this includes Let's Encrypt, ZeroSSL and Buypass.
+`acme.sh` can access different CAs, at time of writing this includes Let's Encrypt, ZeroSSL, Buypass, SSL.com and Google.
 [You can select which CA you want it to use](https://github.com/alxwolf/ubios-cert/wiki/acme.sh:-choosing-the-default-CA).
+The keywords are listed [here](https://github.com/acmesh-official/acme.sh/wiki/Server).
 Adjust the value in `ubios-cert.env` first and then call the script with `ubios-cert.sh setdefaultca`.
+This CA will **from now on** be applied to newly issued certificates.

 ## Debugging